 Felines are easily stimulated animals, so an agitated cat will have dilated pupils.
-If your cat is experiencing feelings of excitement, or fear and anxiety, they’ll have enlarged eyes.
+If your cat is experiencing feelings of excitement, or fear and anxiety, she’ll have enlarged eyes.
 But if your cat’s pupils are dilated all the time, it’s typically a sign of an underlying medical problem.

-A cat’s eyes tell us a great deal about how they’re feeling.
+A cat’s eyes tell us a great deal about how she’s feeling.
 They’re truly the windows to the soul.
-It’s pivotal that you understand what different feline pupil sizes represent, and how to respond.
-This guide discusses the explanations for dilated pupils in cats, and when you should be concerned.
+It’s pivotal that you understand what different feline pupil sizes represent and how to respond.
+This guide looks at the reasons for dilated pupils in cats and when you should be concerned.

 - 1 Why Do Cat’s Pupils Change in Size?

 - 3 Conditions That Cause a Cat’s Eyes to Be Dilated Constantly

 - 4 One of My Cat’s Pupils is Dilated All the Time